Drug-induced deaths situation (FAQ drug-induced deaths in Europe)

 (1) In many publications and documents, the term ‘drug-related deaths’ is used, although strictly speaking this term may include deaths indirectly caused by drug use.

-How many people die from drug overdoses each year in the European Union, Norway and Türkiye?
+How many people die from drug-induced deaths each year in the European Union, Norway and Türkiye?

-What is the most recent year for which data on overdose deaths are available?
+What is the most recent year for which data on drug-induced deaths are available?

-In 18 of the 29 countries (EU, Norway and Türkiye) 2022 data from the preferred source are available.
-For the other countries, the most recent data are from 2021 for Denmark, Hungary, Malta, Poland, Portugal, Slovakia and Spain; from 2020 for Belgium, Greece and Ireland; from 2017 for France.
+In 21 of the 29 countries (EU, Norway and Türkiye), 2023 data from the preferred source are available.
+For the other countries, the most recent data are from 2022 for Denmark, France, Poland and Spain; from 2021 for Belgium, Greece, Ireland and Portugal.

 Are the numbers of drug-induced deaths and estimated mortality rates similar between countries?

-Germany, Spain and Sweden together account for almost half (49 %) of the estimated number of drug-induced deaths among people aged 15-64 in 2022 in the European Union.
+Germany, Spain and France together account for over half (51%) of the estimated number of drug-induced deaths among people aged 15-64 in 2023 in the European Union.
 This finding is influenced partly by the size of the at-risk populations in these countries, but also by under-reporting in certain other countries.
-Following these three countries, the next highest numbers of deaths among people aged 15-64 were reported by Ireland, Norway, the Netherlands and Italy (see the figure below).
+Following these three countries, the following highest numbers of deaths among people aged 15-64 were reported by Sweden, Norway, Finland and the Netherlands (see the figure below).

-Mortality rates due to overdose are typically 3 to 4 times higher among males compared with females.
+Our analysis shows that drug-induced mortality rates are typically 3 to 4 times higher among males compared with females.
 Among males, the highest mortality rates are often among those aged 25-44.
 Overdose mortality rates in this age group are higher than for the male general population overall (adults aged 15-64 years).

-The mortality rate due to drug overdose in the European Union in 2022 is estimated to be 22.5 deaths per million of the population aged 15-64 years, but this varies between countries.
-The estimated rate varies from 2 to 97 deaths per million; 9 countries have less than half the EU average and 7 have more than twice the EU average (see the trend chart and map below).
+The drug-induced mortality rate in the European Union in 2023 is estimated to be 24.7 deaths per million of the population aged 15-64 years.
+The estimated rate varies from 2 to 135 deaths per million; 8 countries have less than half the EU average and 6 have more than twice the EU average (see the trend chart and map below).

-Comparisons between countries should be made with caution, however, because of under-reporting in some countries (see Methodology — FAQ drug overdose deaths in Europe).
+It is important to note that these are crude drug-induced mortality rates and that only age-standardised mortality can be compared across countries.
+Further, comparisons between countries should be made with caution, because of under-reporting in some countries (see Methodology — FAQ drug-induced deaths in Europe).

 Is the sex difference in drug-induced deaths similar between countries?